In particular, every effort is made to support and empower students with additional learning needs.

 For families experiencing financial difficulties, the information in this section outlines a range of opportunities for assistance.

-If you have any concerns regarding payment of school fees or charges, you are encouraged to discuss these at any time with the principal of your child’s school.
-Where appropriate, you will be able to make alternative arrangements to pay the fees.
+If you have any concerns regarding payment of school fees or charges, you are encouraged to discuss these with the principal of your child’s school.
+Where appropriate, you will be able to make alternative payment arrangements.
 It is not helpful to ignore notices of request for payment.

 Interpreting and translating services

-Some of our schools offer scholarships for prospective students and those already attending their schools.
+Some Catholic schools offer scholarships for prospective students and those already in attendance.
 You may contact your child’s school for more information.

 Your child’s school determines the uniform to be worn by all students.
 In addition, a sports uniform will usually be required.
 In some schools, parents can buy new or second-hand uniforms through a uniform shop.
 You may contact your child’s school for more information.